My favorite hobby is crocheting doll clothes. Using what I've learned from reading existing patterns, I create my own designs for Barbie.

 While I was making an Aran Sweater for Barbie, I thought the outfit needed some leggings or skinny pants to balance out the looseness of the sweater.
 But as I searched databases for crochet patterns for Barbie pants, all I found were either straight or boot cuts.
 This inspired me to create my own version of skinny bottoms for Barbie.

-This hub is a free crochet pattern for Barbie Basic Leggings.
+This is a free crochet pattern for a pair of basic leggings for Barbie.
 It consists of mainly single crochets, which makes it easy to follow for beginner crocheters.
 This pattern was fitted on a Barbie Basics (or Model Muse) doll.
-For more on Barbie body types, please visit Crochet Clothes for Your Barbie Doll.
+For more on Barbie body types, please visit my article called Crochet Clothes for Your Barbie Doll.

 Abbreviations Used in American Terms